contyk/mlck/README.md

 ### Deployment

 mlck requires Python 3, generally 3.4 or later is recommended.

-Nothing besides the standard library is required.
+You will also need the `requests` Python library installed.

 mlck connects to a Malíček endpoint, which needs to be deployed first.